 Borderlands is a great and entertaining shooter filled with colour and style that is unlike any other on the market at the moment.
 Gearbox have delivered a fantastic multiplayer experience with a 20 hour campaign with a new game plus option and a vast array of side quests with great loot driven questing.
 Unfortunately Borderlands 2 fails to meaningfully improve upon the first Borderlands in any real way.
 While it is certainly a more refined and crafted experience it still provides the same core experience in the same engine, fewer enemy types and what I thought was an extremely slowly paced campaign for the first 3/4 hours.
 It is also a poor game to play alone and the character classes are far from vastly different to their original predecessors.
 I found the boss fights less interesting in general than the first game and as a whole Borderlands 2 is a completely competent game and even a great one, but I cannot help but be slightly disappointed at the disjointed pacing of the campaign, how safe a sequel it is and the continuing presence of the same technical issues as the first game.

-- Colourful art style that is very attractive
+- Colourful cell shaded art style

-- Excellent integration of multiplayer
+- Strong integration of multiplayer and loot mechanics

 - Improved AI behaviour and vehicle combat